saucelabs/elemental-next/frontend/docs/updated-tips/51-how-to-work-with-javascript-alerts/javascript.md

 ---
-title: 'JavaScript'
+title: "51: How To Work With JavaScript Alerts"
-id: '51-javascript-alerts-javascript'
+id: "51-javascript-alerts-javascript"
-slug: javascript/
+contentUrl: "docs/how-to-work-with-javascript-alerts/51-javascript-alerts-javascript"
+sidebar_label: Javascript
+text: "Built into Selenium is the ability to switch to an alert window and either accept or dismiss it.
+This way your tests can continue unencumbered by dialog boxes that may feel just out of reach."
 number: 51
 publish_date: 2019-08-09
 last_update:
   date: 2023-02-22
 tags:
-  - 'javascript'
+  - "javascript"
-  - 'javascript alerts'
+  - "javascript alerts"
-  - 'javascript popups'
+  - "javascript popups"
-  - 'javascript dialogs'
+  - "javascript dialogs"
 level: 1
 category:
   - fundamentals